FluentValidation/FluentValidation/docs/index.rst

 FluentValidation is a .NET library for building strongly-typed validation rules.

-FluentValidation 12 supports the following platforms:
+FluentValidation 12 supports .NET 8 and newer.

-* .NET 6
-* .NET 7
-* .NET 8

 If you're new to using FluentValidation, check out the :doc:`start` page.